Eschatologue/CM_wiki/docs/gameplay/dice-rolls.md

 All characters gain Proficiency in multiple skills depending on their chosen background during character creation, and can choose 2-4 more skills to be proficient in from a list of skills determined by their class.

-Additionally, some races, subclasses, and feats also give Proficiency in specific skills, and bards receive the class feature Jack of All Trades at level 2, allowing them to add half their Proficiency Bonus (rounded down) to ability checks they make using skills they are not proficient in.
+Additionally, some races, subclasses, and feats also give Proficiency in specific skills, and bards receive the class feature Jack of All Trades at level 2, allowing them to add half their Proficiency Bonus (rounded down) to :d20-check: **Ability Checks** they make using skills they are not proficient in.

 Proficiency does not stack – there's no benefit to having multiple sources of Proficiency for a skill.